 With towers, lancet windows, balconies and monumental arches Thomas created a fantastic castle.
 It recalled visions of knights in battle and caldrons of boiling oil being cast over the ramparts onto the invaders below.
 There were three main floors, a mezzanine and basement.

 Below ground were the stables, saddle room, 200-foot long pistol range, storage and work rooms and waiting rooms.
 There were 100 horse stalls in the concrete basement.

 The main floor contained a 197-foot long riding and drill ring, 87 feet wide.
 The drilling ring soared through the center of the building to a glass-and-iron ceiling.
 In the corner towers were winding staircases leading to the upper floors.
 The mezzanine consisted of a broad viewing gallery that encircled the drill ring below.

 |A glimpse of the 95th Street entrance is seen in this 1898 sketch on the menu of a dinner at the exclusive Delmonico's restaurant.
-Pictured is Major Roe --NYPL Collection|
+Pictured is Major Roe --NYPL Collection

 On the second floor, in addition to administrative rooms, was an 85-foot long hall on the 95th Street side which was used as a meeting room and “a place for the social gatherings of the organization.”
-The top floor housed a gymnasium “complete with all the modern appliances for physical development,” said The Times and “a complete plant for the Commissary of Subsistence.”
+The top floor housed a gymnasium “complete with all the modern appliances for physical development,” said The New York Times and “a complete plant for the Commissary of Subsistence.”
 The impressive term translated into the troop kitchen, pantries, smaller kitchen, dining rooms as well as sleeping rooms.

-|Major Roe's office -- The New York Tribune, December 15, 1901 (copyright expired)|
+|Major Roe's office -- The New York Tribune, December 15, 1901 (copyright expired)

 While the janitor and the armorer had permanent quarters, there were sufficient sleeping accommodations for the entire unit if necessary.